Find Affordable College Courses

 Lubbock, TX

-On top of its placing in our value ranking, Texas Tech also did well on our Best Geological & Earth Sciences Master’s Degree Schools in the Southwest Region list.
-It’s in the top 10% of all schools reviewed in this analysis.
+In addition to its great value ranking, Texas Tech is in the top 10% of all schools on our Best Geological & Earth Sciences Master’s Degree Schools in the Southwest Region list.

 Read full report on Geological & Earth Sciences at Texas Tech University